Cockpit's main interface consists of three main components:

 MAVLink messages are

-automatically sent to the vehicle at 25Hz, which is not currently configurable.
+automatically transmitted at 25Hz, which is not currently configurable.

 Button functions are determined by the autopilot firmware - e.g. in ArduSub they correspond to